 The prospect of a single life, especially if you are still relatively young, may seem for some a burden too great to bear.
 Jesus’ teaching that divorce and remarriage is adultery (with one exception) is to many hard and uncompassionate.
 Yet we must face His words humbly, honestly and bravely, counting the cost of obeying and following Him.
 We must be confident in our heart that His way is ultimately for our good though temporarily painful.

 Is a deserted or divorced spouse expected to remain single and ‘doomed’ to a life of loneliness and heartache as some say to justify remarriage?
 Such fears are understandable but we need to keep in mind God is our ultimate refuge and source of comfort.
-It is His word which must be our guide.
+We may even be encouraged by well-meaning Christians who, wanting to alleviate our pain, see our greatest need is to be remarried.
+But it is God’s word which must be our guide.

 When my wife left the thought of possibly remaining single for the rest of my life petrified me.
 Yet by God’s grace those fears gradually subsided.
 We live in a couple orientated world which views singleness as a temporary or abnormal condition to be avoided at all costs.
 We are led to believe that to be single is to be incomplete.
 Yet scripture encourages those who are single or have become single to remain in that state for in Christ we are made complete.
 Singleness is not seen as a lesser state but even, according to Jesus and Paul, as the preferred state (Matthew 19:10-12 and 1 Corinthians 7:25-40).